nimcho/project-ib031/README.md

 Inspired by [recent success of evolutionary strategies in reinforcement learning](https://blog.openai.com/evolution-strategies/), the model is trained to forecast monthly sales of ... with no backprop involved.
 And it works.  :)

-The model successfully model learns seasonal patterns, unfortunately only for a bunch of future years, then it fades into meaningless oscillation.
+The model successfully learns seasonal patterns, unfortunately only for a bunch of future years, then it fades into a meaningless oscillation.

 The code is rather short and there is a large room for improvements and further experimentation.
 Using LSTM instead of GRU, adding more layers, ... it is all trivial.